 Use portal to create an Azure Active Directory application and service principal that can access resources

 When you have code that needs to access or modify resources, you must set up an Azure Active Directory (AD) application.
-You assign the required permissions to AD application.
+You can then assign the required permissions to the AD application.
 This approach is preferable to running the app under your own credentials because you can assign permissions to the app identity that are different than your own permissions.
 Typically, these permissions are restricted to exactly what the app needs to do.

-This article shows you how to perform those steps through the portal.
+This article shows you how to perform these steps through the portal.
 It focuses on a single-tenant application where the application is intended to run within only one organization.
 You typically use single-tenant applications for line-of-business applications that run within your organization.

 Instead of creating a service principal, consider using Azure AD Managed Service Identity for your application identity.
 Azure AD MSI is a public preview feature of Azure Active Directory that simplifies creating an identity for code.
 If your code runs on a service that supports Azure AD MSI and accesses resources that support Azure Active Directory authentication, Azure AD MSI is a better option for you.
 To learn more about Azure AD MSI, including which services currently support it, see Managed Service Identity for Azure resources.